ricardo-fonseca/eval/eval.md

 ## Compilation

-Just include `eval.h` and compile the code together with `eval.c`.
+To use the toolkit, just include `eval.h` and compile the code together with `eval.c`.
 Depending on your system, you may need to include the math library (`-lm`), e.g.:

 ```bash
 gcc -Wall -pedantic -lm test.c eval.c